lrothack/dev-ops/README.md

  - Pick a `<name>` for your project (here `sampleproject`).
  - Put your code in a directory called `<name>`.
 Directory must contain `__init__.py`.
 This will be your top-level import package (e.g., `import <name>`)
  - Put your unit tests in the `tests` directory.
 Directory must contain `__init__.py`.
  - Put your executable Python scripts in the `scripts` directory.
-Not required necessarily because you can define entry points based on Python functions in `setup.py`
+Not required necessarily because you can define entry points based on Python functions in `setup.cfg`
- - Adapt `setup.py` to your needs.
+ - Adapt `setup.cfg` to your needs.
    - Change the `name` to `<name>`.
 It is important that the name matches the name of the top-level import directory.
    - Set a package version (here 0.1).
    - Define your (executable) entry points with `scripts` and/or `entry_points`.
    - Add package dependencies with `install_requires`.
-   - Adapt development dependencies in `extras_require` as needed.
    - Add additional (non source) files in `package_data` as needed.
    - Set package meta data, like license, author, etc.
+- Adapt `setup.py` to your needs.
+This should be uncommon since the configurations in `setup.py` are very generic.
+Project specific configurations should be made in `setup.cfg`.
+   - Adapt development dependencies in `extras_require` as needed or define additional build targets.